 Marijuana is associated with certain subcultures (especially – though by no means exclusively – those comprised of tanned people from places where marijuana grows naturally), some of which try to follow a simple or noncommercial life.
 Think hippies, skaters, Rastafarians, Sadhus and lots of other “outsider” or counter-cultural movements.
 Perhaps this isn’t much of a surprise.
 After all, these are the groups who have consistently argued for cannabis legalization for many years.

 However, now that epilepsy, multiple sclerosis (MS), cancer sufferers and plenty more besides are coming out and saying they use marijuana to control or even beat their conditions, the laws are starting to look not only a little out-of-date but inhumane as well.
 The move towards legalization pretty much always starts with the sick, injured and dying (and a bit of common sense).

 I hope the above has given you all something to think and talk about.
 There are so many issues to look at that this blog post could be twice as long.
-Feel free to tell us what you think in the comments, on social media and wherever else, and get involved in elevating the conversation.
+Feel free to tell us what you think in the comments or share your medical marijuana story on social media and wherever else, and get involved in elevating the conversation.